AI Security Guide

 7.1 The Economics and Motivation of Model Stealing

-An attacker may be motivated to steal a model for several reasons: to use its predictive capabilities without paying subscription fees, to resell the stolen model, or to analyze it locally to develop more effective white-box adversarial attacks.
-By successfully extracting a model, an adversary can effectively capture all the value of the model's development without any of the investment.
+Attackers may be motivated to steal models for several reasons.
+To use predictive capabilities without paying subscription fees.
+To resell the stolen model.
+To analyze it locally and develop more effective white-box adversarial attacks.

 7.2 Techniques for Model Extraction

-The most common technique for model extraction in a black-box setting involves systematically querying the target model's API.
-The attacker sends a large number of diverse inputs and records the corresponding outputs (either the final predicted labels or, more powerfully, the full set of confidence scores or probabilities).
-This input-output dataset is then used by the attacker to train a "substitute" or "clone" model.
-With a sufficient number of queries, this clone model can learn to mimic the behavior of the original proprietary model with surprisingly high fidelity.
-While these attacks are more effective if the attacker has access to a dataset that is similar in distribution to the original training data ("data-based" extraction), recent research has shown that effective extraction is possible even without such data ("data-free" extraction).
+With sufficient queries, this clone model can learn to mimic original proprietary model behavior with surprisingly high fidelity.
+While these attacks are more effective if the attacker has access to data similar in distribution to original training data ("data-based" extraction), recent research shows effective extraction is possible even without such data ("data-free" extraction).

 7.3 Categorizing Defenses

-The challenge of defending against model extraction highlights an inherent tension between a model's utility and its security.
-The very information that makes a model highly useful to a legitimate user—its detailed, high-confidence probability outputs—is also the most valuable information for an attacker trying to clone it.
-A defense that significantly perturbs or reduces the information content of the output (e.g., by only returning the top-1 label) makes the model harder to steal but also potentially less useful for its intended application.
-This means that designing a defense strategy is not a purely technical problem but also a business and product decision that requires finding an acceptable balance on the utility-security spectrum.
+The very information making a model highly useful to legitimate users—detailed, high-confidence probability outputs—is also the most valuable information for attackers trying to clone it.
+A defense that significantly perturbs or reduces output information content (by only returning the top-1 label) makes the model harder to steal but also potentially less useful for its intended application.

 Threat Category Specific Attack Attacker's Goal Required Knowledge Impacted Security Principle Example